-The Early Alert Reporting System (EARS) is a tool for early identification and support of students who are struggling.
+The Early Alert Reporting System (EARS) is a tool for early identification and support of students who are struggling or may need additional care or resources.
 Faculty, staff, and students can contribute to campus wellness by identifying and assisting students who are having academic and/or other difficulties.

-Students can use EARS to ask for help for themselves, report incidents, or refer a friend who needs support.
+Students can use EARS to ask for help for themselves or refer a friend who needs extra support.

-Once a referral is submitted, professional staff in Student Engagement will reach out to offer support and connect the student to resources on campus.
-Simply complete and submit the referral form.
+Once a referral is submitted, professional staff in Student Engagement will reach out to the student to listen to concerns, provide support, and share connections to helpful resources.
+Simply log into EARS using your university credentials and complete the referral form.
 You will be notified regarding receipt of your referral.
 Referrals are confidential and information is handled in a sensitive manner.

 Distressed Student Protocol

-Use the Distressed Student Protocol if you notice the following behaviors or notice yourself or others reacting to a student’s behaviors in the following way:
+Use the Distressed Student Protocol if you notice any of the following (or other) signs:

 - Change in hygiene or appearance